 “It is not because you think the other might be different from you that it is ok to bully, harass, humiliate, bash and aggress.”

 In this frame, the Beirut Pride is articulated around May 17, the International Day Against Homophobia and Transphobia.
 It celebrates humanity and diversity and is an invitation to transcend labels and stereotypes aiming for a healthy, sustainable Lebanese society, away from hate and discrimination.

-The first instalment of the Beirut Pride took place May 14–21, 2017 and featured a series of talks, discussions, get-togethers, projections, performances, workshops, parties and collaborations, all of them being open to the public.
+The first installment of the Beirut Pride took place May 14–21, 2017 and featured a series of talks, discussions, get-togethers, projections, performances, workshops, parties and collaborations, all of them being open to the public.
 The second edition is scheduled for May 2018 →.

 A collaborative, positive stance against hate and discrimination based on gender and sexual diversity.

 Une position collaborative et positive contre la haine et la discrimination basées sur la diversité du sexe et du genre.